 Quitclaim deeds in Texas should only be used in very narrow circumstances.
-When buyers or sellers have used these types of deeds commonly pulled from an online legal site, there is typically more cost to correct the instrument than would have existed from the beginning if an experienced real estate lawyer would have drafted it.
-Since title companies are inherently risk-adverse, quit claims are one of the least favorite instruments since they often express doubt, disclaim warranty and should (if properly drafted) expressly inform the grantee of the potential defects of the grantor’s title with words like:
+When buyers or sellers have used these types of deeds commonly pulled from an online legal site, there is typically more costly to correct the instrument that would have existed from the beginning if an experienced real estate lawyer would have drafted it.
+Since title companies inherently risk adverse, quit claims are one of the least favorite instruments since they often express doubt, disclaim warranty and should (if properly drafted) expressly inform the grantee of the potential defects of the grantor’s title with words like:

 “For the Consideration, Grantor quitclaims to Grantee all of Grantor’s right, title, and interest in and to the Property, to have and to hold it to Grantee and Grantee’s heirs, successors, and assigns forever.
 Neither Grantor nor Grantor’s heirs, successors, or assigns will have, claim, or demand any right or title to the Property or any part of it.”